 Who are you?

-We are a family-run micro-nursery, operated by three people.
+We are a family-run micro-nursery and market garden, operated by three people.

 Edwin is chief of the structural aspects of the operation.
-He is the builder of greenhouses, digger of dirt, weeder extraordinaire, fixer of all things mechanical and also cheerful salesman when Barb and Jane are tucked away in the greenhouse madly potting up more plants or out in the garden planting, weeding and harvesting.
+He is the builder of greenhouses, digger of dirt, weeder extraordinaire, fixer and sometimes-inventor and creator of all things mechanical.
+He’s also a cheerful farmers’ market salesman when Barb and Jane are tucked away in the greenhouse madly potting up more plants or out in the garden planting, weeding and harvesting.

 Where are you?